 England are knocked out of the World Cup in Germany following a defeat to Portugal in the quarter final.
 Included in the England squad are Middlesbrough-born Stewart Downing (who actually plays for Middlesbrough FC) and Wallsend-born Michael Carrick.
 Neither played in this game, which was settled by a 1-3 penalty shoot out victory to Portugal after the game ended 0-0.

 Following the departure of Mick McCarthy in March, Kevin Ball had been appointed caretaker for 10 games before Niall Quinn was officially appointed as manager for a brief spell.
 Today Sunderland announced the extraordinary appointment of Irishman Roy Keane, the multi-trophy winning former Manchester United captain and Irish international.
 It is Keane’s first appointment in a managerial role.

 27 Jan, 2007 – MIMA

 The Middlesbrough Institute of Modern Art (MIMA) opens in Central Square near Middlesbrough Town Hall.
 It is situated near Claes Oldenburg and Coosje van Bruggen’s Bottle of Notes sculpture which dates from 1993.
 The new gallery includes the Middlesbrough Collection featuring works from earlier galleries in the town.

 2007 – Sunderland promoted

-Sunderland Football Club are promoted from the Championship back into the Premier League after a single season, following their relegation last season.
+Sunderland Football Club, under manager Roy Keane, are promoted from the Championship back into the Premier League after a single season, following their relegation last season.

 2007 – City Campus East